NLO and off-shell effects in top quark mass determinations: Phenomenological study of observables sensitive to the top quark mass

-It is also interesting to study the $\lodec$ predictions to investigate the importance of NLO corrections to the top quark decay.
-We find significant shape differences compared to the full calculation ranging from about +18\% to $-12$\% in the bulk of the distribution.
-For $m_{lb}\ge m_{lb}^{\rm{edge}}$, the description completely fails.
+It is also interesting to study the $\lodec$ prediction to investigate the importance of NLO corrections to the top quark decay.
+We find significant shape differences compared to the full calculation of the order of about $-10$\% for $\mlb$ around $50\gev$, rising to about $+20$\% around $\mlb\sim140\gev$.
 Therefore, it is crucial in the application of the NWA to account for a fully consistent NLO treatment of production {\em and} decay.
+For $m_{lb}\ge m_{lb}^\mrm{edge}$, the description completely fails.

-Comparing $\nlops$ with $\lodec$ we find that the parton shower treatment of the top quark decay drives the shape more towards the $\nlofull$ case for $\mlb > m_{lb}^{\rm{edge}}$, while for \mlb values below $m_{lb}^{\rm{edge}}$ the parton shower leads to a considerably softer spectrum than the other theoretical predictions.
+Comparing $\nlops$ with $\lodec$, we find that the parton shower treatment of the top quark decay drives the shape more towards the $\nlofull$ case for $\mlb>m_{lb}^\mrm{edge}$.
+For low \mlb values, the parton shower result mostly lies between the $\lodec$ and $\nlodec$ predictions.

 Finally, we discuss the shape differences introduced by the different descriptions in the light of the scale uncertainties.
-For clarity of presentation we only show the scale band of the $\nlofull$ reference prediction in the lower part of Fig.~\ref{fig:scalevar_mlb}.
-For the other cases we refer to Section~\ref{subsec:scaledep}.
-We observe that in the bulk of the distribution shape differences of $\nlodec$ with respect to $\nlofull$ lie inside the uncertainty bands.
-In contrast, both $\lodec$ and $\nlops$ exhibit differences to $\nlofull$ outside their respective uncertainty bands (see also Fig.~\ref{fig:mlb_scalevar_nwa}).
+For clarity of the presentation, we only show the scale band of the $\nlofull$ reference prediction in the lower part of Fig.~\ref{fig:scalevar_mlb}.
+For the other cases, we refer to Section~\ref{subsec:scaledep}.
+We observe that in the bulk of the distribution, shape differences of $\nlodec$ with respect to $\nlofull$ lie inside the uncertainty bands.
+In contrast, both $\lodec$ and $\nlops$ exhibit differences to $\nlofull$ outside their respective uncertainty bands, $\nlops$ however being much closer to $\nlofull$ than $\lodec$ (see also Fig.~\ref{fig:mlb_scalevar_nwa}).

-In Fig.~\ref{fig:scalevar_all_mt2} we show the normalised distribution of $m_{T2}$ as defined in Eq.~(\ref{def:MT2}), for the four theoretical descriptions.
+In Fig.~\ref{fig:scalevar_all_mt2}, we show the normalised distribution of $m_{T2}$ as defined in Eq.~(\ref{def:MT2}), for the four theoretical descriptions.
 By construction, this observable has a sharp kinematic edge at $m_{T2}=m_t$, which is clearly visible and mildly washed out by off-shell effects, ambiguities related to missing energy and jet recombination.
-We find that 97\% of the total fiducial cross section is contained below $m_{T2}\le m_t$.
-The shapes of the different theoretical descriptions follow very similar patterns as we observed for $m_{lb}$.
-In particular, the $\nlodec$ prediction closely follows $\nlofull$ up to the kinematic edge, with shape differences of a few percent, well within the scale uncertainty band.
-In the same range, $\lodec$ and $\nlops$ exhibit sizeable differences in opposite directions.
+We find that for the $\nlofull$ prediction, 97\% of the total fiducial cross section is contained below $m_{T2}\le m_t$.
+The shapes of the different theoretical descriptions follow patterns very similar to those observed for $m_{lb}$.
+In particular, the $\nlodec$ prediction closely follows $\nlofull$ up to the kinematic edge, with shape differences of a few percent, but in general within the scale uncertainty band.